 vrchy = peaks skaly = rocks kamen = stone sedlo = saddle kotlina = basin lúka = meadow brána = gate hrad = castle tiesňava = gorge/canyon vodopád = waterfall vyhliadka = vantage point

-A low ridge of Súľovské skaly, meaning the Rocks of Sulov, is the most interesting part of a much larger mountainous area called Strážovské vrchy (Strážov, 1213m), which is bounded by the southern part of the Lesser Fatra range (Lúčanská Mala Fatra) on the east and the Váh River on the west and north.
+The Súľovské skaly, meaning the Rocks of Sulov, are the most interesting, craggiest part of a mountain range called the Súľovské vrchy, which is often considered part of a much larger mountainous area known as the Strážovské vrchy (Strážov, 1213m), bounded by the southern part of the Little Fatra range (Lúčanská Mala Fatra) on the east and the Váh River on the west and north.
 The most interesting part of the Sulov Rocks forms the northwest and north rim of the little basin in which the village of Súľov sits.
 It has been designated a nature reserve.
 This is just about a dozen kilometers WSW of the city of Žilina, one of the largest in Slovakia.
 Thanks to the nature of the local calcareous rocks, mostly conglomerate, a fantastic stone forest – made up of countless rock pinnacles and needles bearing some resemblance to the great karstic formations of China or Madagascar - has developed here.
 And this lures both the hiker and the climber.

 The highest points of Súľovské skaly:

 In the craggiest chunk (west and north rims of the basin)

 Roháč (803 m)

 In the east - much less rocky rim of the Sulov Basin (Súľovská kotlina)